| 4 min read

 As you move towards enforcement (p=reject), these forwarding failures stop being silent statistics and start being missing emails.

-This is why monitoring is crucial.
-You need to distinguish between "actual spoofing" and "broken forwarding chains."
-In our monitoring guide, we talk about how to spot these patterns (like "forwarder-rewrite" artifacts) in your reports.
+This is why monitoring matters.
+You need to distinguish between actual spoofing and broken forwarding chains.
+In our monitoring guide, we talk about how to spot these patterns (like “forwarder-rewrite” artifacts) in your reports.

 Does forwarding affect DMARC?